-Shallow 6.0-magnitude earthquake rattles southeast Australia
+Shallow 5.8-magnitude earthquake rattles southeast Australia

-SYDNEY/MELBOURNE – A magnitude 6.0 earthquake struck near Melbourne on Wednesday, Geoscience Australia said, one of the country's biggest quakes on record, causing damage to buildings in the country's second-largest city and sending tremors throughout neighboring states.
+SYDNEY/MELBOURNE – An earthquake with a 6.0 magnitude struck near Melbourne in Australia on Wednesday, Geoscience Australia said, causing damage to buildings in the country’s second largest city and sending tremors throughout neighboring states.

-The quake's epicenter was near the rural town of Mansfield in the state of Victoria, about 200 km (124 miles) northeast of Melbourne, and was at a depth of 10 km.
-An aftershock was rated 4.0.
+The quake’s epicenter was near the rural town of Mansfield in the state of Victoria, about 200 km (124 miles) northeast of Melbourne, and was at a depth of 10 km.

-Images and video footage circulating on social media showed rubble blocking one of Melbourne's main streets, while people in northern parts of the city said on social media they had lost power and others said they were evacuated from buildings.
+Radio station 3AW posted a picture of rubble on one of Melbourne’s main streets that it attributed to the quake, and people in northern parts of the city said on social media they had lost power, while others said they were evacuated from buildings.

-The quake was felt as far away as the city of Adelaide, 800 km to the west in the state of South Australia, and Sydney, 900 km to the north in New South Wales state, although there were no reports of damage outside Melbourne and no reports of injuries.
+The quake was felt as far away as city of Adelaide, 800 km to the west in the state of South Australia, and Sydney, 900 km to the north in New South Wales state, although there were no reports of damage outside Melbourne and no reports of injuries.

-More than half of Australia's 25 million population lives in the southeast of the country from Adelaide to Melbourne to Sydney.
+More than half Australia’s 25 million population lives in the southeast of the country from Adelaide to Melbourne to Sydney.

-"We have had no reports of serious injuries, or worse, and that is very good news and we hope that good news will continue," Prime Minister Scott Morrison told reporters in Washington.

-"It can be a very disturbing event, an earthquake of this nature.
-They are very rare events in Australia and as a result, I am sure people would have been quite distressed and disturbed."

 The mayor of Mansfield, Mark Holcombe, said he was in his home office on his farm when the quake struck and ran outside for safety.